dburian/transformer_document_embedding/notes/longformer.md

 course later the same $N\times E$ matrix multiplication of the softmax result and values $V \in \mathcal{R}^{N \times E}$.

+Longformer uses the combination of local sliding attention, dilated local sliding attention and global attention.

+#### Local sliding attention

-- local sliding attention - every token receives information from it's local window (usually 512 tokens in total).
+Every token receives information from it's local window (usually 512 tokens in total).
 Receptive field of given attention is linear function of both the window width and the attention's layer.

-- dilated local sliding window - instead of the local window being dense, it can look at only k-th token meaning the window will have gaps.
+#### Dilated local sliding window

+Instead of the local window being dense, it can look at only k-th token meaning the window will have gaps.
 This increases the attention's receptive field while leaving out some details.
 This type of attention is only possible with custom CUDA kernel.

+#### Global attention

-- global attention - chosen tokens (such as the CLS token) may receive attention from all other tokens.
+Chosen tokens (such as the CLS token) may receive attention from all other tokens.
 This makes self-attention in certain predefined locations powerful, so the resulting output can be used to asses the whole input.
-To give the model more flexibility different matricies $Q_g, K_g$ and
-  $V_g$ are used for the global attention.
-These are initialized to the normal, pretrained matricies when transferring from transformer with dense attention.
+To give the model more flexibility different matricies $Q_g, K_g$ and $V_g$ are used for the global attention. **These are trained per given task** and therefore are initialized to the weights of the normal attention at the beginning of downstream finetuning (i.e. global weights are not included in pre-trained weights).
+The obvious disadvantage of separate global attention weights is **almost double the memory footprint** of the model.

 We can think about the following images as visualizations of the $QK^T$ matrix -- green cells are non-zero, white cells are zero.